Ralph Fiennes: Career

-Early work
+1983–1992: Theater work and film debut

-Fiennes trained at the Royal Academy of Dramatic Art between 1983 and 1985.
-He began his career at the Open Air Theatre, Regent's Park, and also at the National Theatre before achieving prominence at the Royal Shakespeare Company (RSC).
-Fiennes first worked on screen in 1990 and made his film debut in 1992 as Heathcliff in Emily Brontë's Wuthering Heights opposite Juliette Binoche.
+Fiennes trained at RADA (the Royal Academy of Dramatic Art) in London between 1983 and 1985.
+He began his career at the Open Air Theatre, Regent's Park, and also at the National Theatre.
+He achieved prominence at the Royal Shakespeare Company (RSC).
+Fiennes first worked on screen in 1990 when he starred as T. E. Lawrence in the British television film A Dangerous Man: Lawrence After Arabia.
+He made his film debut in 1992 as Heathcliff in Emily Brontë's Wuthering Heights opposite Juliette Binoche.
+He had a major role in Peter Greenaway's historical drama film The Baby of Mâcon with Julia Ormond, which provoked controversy and was poorly received.